It also has tiny pore spaces similar to your skin. If soil don’t get enough moisture, it dries out. Just like your skin too.

-The number one reason why the pedosphere is important is because it’s where plants establish their roots.
+FOOD PRODUCTION: In agriculture, plants establish their roots.
 Because plants grow in soil, large-scale food production and farming is possible.

-Burrowing animals, bugs and rodents call the pedosphere their home.
+MICRO-ORGANISMS: Burrowing animals, bugs and rodents call the pedosphere their home.
 The pedosphere also houses bugs, earthworms, bacteria and fungi.
 These decomposers are vital in the nutrient cycle because they break down plant litter and animals.

-The pedosphere also acts as a filtration system for groundwater.
+GROUNDWATER FILTRATION: The pedosphere also acts as a filtration system for groundwater.
 After it rains, water fills in tiny pore spaces within rocks and soil.
 This groundwater is like a sponge soaked in water which we extract for drinking purposes.

 A healthy pedosphere is good for our environment and climate.
 Soil acts as a buffer for excess nutrients and heavy metals.
 In addition, the pedosphere is the largest carbon sink on land holding 3 times more carbon than the atmosphere.

 The main risks to the pedosphere are: